NCEAS/metacat/README.md

 - `Skin-based deployments` are no longer supported as the original Metacat API is deprecated.
   - If you wish to upgrade to Metacat 3.0.0, you can use `metacatui` which is shipped with Metacat, create your own frontend against the API, or use a metacatui that is not shipped with metacat.
+- TODO: Discuss with Jing & Matthew

 Upgrade Notes:
 - In order to upgrade to 3.0.0, **you must be at Metacat v2.19.0**
+- `Metacat.properties` no longer contains custom settings.
+Any custom settings you have should be backed up and then added to `metacat-site.properties`.
 - TODO: Discuss with Jing & Matthew

 New Features & Enhancements: